fastapi/fastapi/docs/en/docs/deployment/server-workers.md

         ```

     * So, the colon in `main:app` would be equivalent to the Python `import` part in `from main import app`.
-* `--workers`: The number of worker processes to use, each will run a Uvicorn worker, in this case, 4 workers.
+* `--workers`: The number of worker processes to use, each will run an Uvicorn worker, in this case, 4 workers.
 * `--worker-class`: The Gunicorn-compatible worker class to use in the worker processes.
     * Here we pass the class that Gunicorn can import and use with: